-This list of the best Hawaiian fruits contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This list of the best Hawaiian fruits was written by Marcie Cheung (a Hawaii travel expert) and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 If you’re looking for a delicious and unique experience while in Hawaii, you must try the local fruits!